 Wapplyzer : Technology Connections : 12

-It has a similar set-up of trackers, and it’s based of the Shopify platform.
-Although, we assume it’s a bespoke version of Shopify and not the $29/month option that anyone can access.
+It has a similar set-up of trackers to The Good Guys, and it’s based on the Shopify platform.
+Although, we assume it’s a bespoke version of Shopify and not the $29/month option anyone can access.

-If we look at TVs there, the fact that we’re then comparing the option to The Good Guys is a reflection of what actual online shoppers do. (though they don’t look at the domain authority, tracking and tech connections like we do).
+As we then look at their TV options, we’re aiming to imitate what actual online shoppers do.
+(Though they don’t look at the domain authority, tracking and tech connections like we do).

-With products like televisions, you research and decide on the product first.
-And then, you shop around for the best place to buy it.
-And your “best place to buy it” will likely come down to either price, or an additional service that the retailer offers to persuade you to buy from them.
-But let’s face it, for most people it’s going to be price.
+Most customers research and decide on the product first with products like televisions.
+And then, shop around for the best place to buy it.
+The “best place to buy it” usually comes down to either price or an extra service the retailer offers to persuade you to buy from them.
+But let’s be honest, more often than not, it’s the best price.

 But this one comes in at a whopping $4,495.
 That’s 4.5x more expensive than the TV we looked at in the Good Guys.
 Wow.

-And the main difference we can see, is the branding.
+And the main difference we can see is the branding.
 Everyone knows Samsung.
-But how many people have heard of Linsar as a brand? (not us we have to confess).
+But how many people know Linsar as a brand? (not us, we have to confess).